pallotron/pvmlab/README.md

 - Need to expose an gRPC API to provision/remove host reservations inside the `dhcplb` instance.
 - The `vm list` command should get the private IP of the clients by talking to `dhcplb`.

+Also offer functionality to add artifacts like NetworkBootPrograms (NBs), initrds, ramdisks, os images, etc.

 ### Architectures

 Currently everythign is `aarch64`.